ryanmendoza99/configure-ad/README.md

 - Step 2: Ensure Connectivity Between the Client and Domain Controller
 - Step 3: Install Active Directory
 - Step 4: Create an Admin/Normal User Account in AD
-- Step 5: Join Client-1 to your domain
+- Step 5: Join Client-1 in' your domain
 - Step 6: Setup Remote Desktop for non-administrative users on Client -1
 - Step 7: Create a Bunch of Additional Users and Attempt to Log Into Client-1 With One of the Users
 - FINISH.